ktorz-net/libbbmm/BOARD.md

 - Multi-Robot version -> Article for EUMAS.

 - Simplify the API...

+- lookat [gmplib](https://gmplib.org/) to go on rational numbers and so on...

 - Respect the BmSystem_variable_addProbabilities order, (and adapt BmTree accordingly) (cf. _ToDo:_ tag in `tc-mld-BmSystem.c`)
 - Factorized printing of `BmSystem_printVariable`.